ryZhangHason/ryZhangHason.github.io/_pages/about.md

 ---

-I am a research assistant in the Department of Applied Social Sciences, The Hong Kong Polytechnic University, researching the fields of Organization Studies, Bureaucracy, and Computational Methods in Social Science.
+I am a graduate student in the Department of Politics and Public Administration, The University of Hong Kong, researching the fields of Public Management, Organization Studies, and Computational Methods in Social Science.

 Publications
 ------